Depth-2 Neural Networks Under a Data-Poisoning Attack: Mathematical setup

-\end{itemize} ~\\ It follows that for a measurable function $\beta : \R^n \rightarrow [0,1]$ the Assumptions $2.2$ in particular imply finiteness of the following expectations
+\end{assn} where $\norm{\cdot}$ denotes the Euclidean norm thereafter.
+We note that for a measurable function $\beta : \R^n \rightarrow [0,1]$, Assumption \ref{assn:fin_moments} implies finiteness of the expectations

-$\beta(\x)$ will eventually be the bias of the coin that the adversarial oracle tosses to decide whether or not to attack the true label at $\x$.
-Note that in the above the adversarial oracle is free to design $\xi_{\x}$ however cleverly as a function of all the data seen so far and $f_{\w^*}$, while obeying the norm bound.
-For ease of notation we also define the following quantities,
+$\beta(\x)$ induces bias in the coin that the adversarial oracle tosses to decide whether or not to attack the true output $y$ associated with input $\x$.
+To ease exposition, we introduce the notation